Frequently Asked Questions

 - Priority registration.

-For acceptance into the Online Associate of Arts program, you must complete a Tri-C application, be accepted as a student, and be determined eligible for college-level math and English in one of the following ways:
+For acceptance into the Online Associate of Arts program, you must complete a Tri-C application, be accepted as a student, and work through the full enrollment process.

-If you are a continuing or returning Tri-C student who meets these criteria and would like to apply, email your S-Number to firstname.lastname@example.org.
-You will receive a response regarding the status of your application once your file undergoes review.
+If you are a continuing student who meets these criteria and would like to apply, email your S-Number to Andy Sokolich at email@example.com.
+You will receive a response regarding the status of your application once your file is reviewed.

-To indicate your interest, select “Associate of Arts” as your desired major on the Tri-C application.
+Select “Associate of Arts” as your desired major on the Tri-C application to indicate your interest.
 Once your application is processed, you will receive an email notification and an acceptance letter via U.S. Mail with your Tri-C student ID number.
 You will also receive an email asking if you are interested in the Online Associate of Arts.
 Click the “Yes, I’m Interested” button in the email and follow the instructions.

 Please select the campus that is closest to your current location as your campus of choice.